momentohq/public-dev-docs/docs/manage/limits.md

 ## Soft limits and support
 The limits on this page are soft limits that can be altered.
 If you need these limits adjusted, please reach out to [Momento Support](mailto:support@momentohq.com).
-Please include your email you used to sign up for Momento, the name of the cache(s) to be altered, the cloud+region the cache is located in (e.g. AWS eu-west-1), and which limits from the list you’d like increased.
+Please include login email, the name of the cache(s) to be altered, the cloud+region the cache is located in (e.g. AWS eu-west-1), and which limits from the list you’d like increased.